Hong Kong police charge 2 from news outlet with sedition

 Police also said they would prosecute the company for sedition.

-Chung and Lam were being taken to West Kowloon court on Thursday, police said in a statement.
+The two men’s cases were brought to West Kowloon court on Thursday, police said in a statement.
+Lam was not present in court because he was in the hospital.
+Both were denied bail.

-The other arrestees have been detained for further questioning.
-Apart from Chung and Lam, four other former Stand News board members, including singer Denise Ho and former lawmaker Margaret Ng, were arrested on Wednesday.

 Chan Pui-man, a former editor at the pro-democracy Apple Daily newspaper and Chung’s wife, was also arrested.